Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 ## Step 7: Assign parental ancestry (R)
 ## step 8: Windows
 ## Step 9: Second Ancestry loop to filter and output .g files (R)
+This step will process the genotypes, genostats, and windows outputted from the step above.
+It will filter the genotypes files and also filter out windows with low depth.
+I manually filtered out bad inviduals by concanating all the genostats in one table and exlcuded any inviduals that have 80% or of their windows missing or (NN).
+I also excluded inviduals that are 70% homozugous for either parent or 70% heterozygous.
+I made a directory with the choosed indivduals then ran the R script for this director.
+This is why the script did not pickup any bad indviduals, just bad windows.
+**⚠️Note:**  The python script from step8 will output files with header so make sure that header = TRUE when needed.

 ```r
 #making sense of windows data:
 #when het dev = 0.4 and windows= 100KB--> THIS IS WHAT I ENDED UP USING, BUT YOU MIGHT WANT TO PLAY WITH WINDOW SIZES